How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 Clean all parts of the seat – sides, back of the chair, headrests, etc.

-If you don’t have a carpet extractor, but you have a shop vac, here’s a great way to transfer your shop vac into a carpet extractor.
-That’ll help you extract your seats and clean them with what you have.
+If you don’t have a carpet extractor but you have a shop vac, here’s a great way to transform your shop vac into a carpet extractor.
+That’ll help you extract and clean your seats with what you have.

 STEP 6: Wipe Seats With Microfiber Towel